How to replace a toilet syphon

 2. Buy the right replacement syphon for your toilet – again, you can buy them in one or two parts depending on what type your existing one is.

-3. Isolate the water going to the toilet – you can turn it off locally at the toilet shut-off valve, or turn your water off at the mains.
+3. Isolate the water going to the toilet – you can turn it off locally in the toilet shut-off valve, or turn your water off at the mains.

 4. If your toilet still flushes a bit, flush the toilet to empty the water out of the cistern.